project-chip/matter.js/packages/matter.js/README.md

 Implementation of Matter protocol in typescript with no native dependencies (and very limited dependencies).

-This is the JavaScript only Core of the Matter protocol.
+This is the JavaScript-only Core of the Matter protocol.
 It is used by other projects to implement Matter Nodes and Clients and add the relevant specific implementations for Network and other elements.

+> This package supports all Node.js LTS versions starting with 18.x

 The following features are abstracted away to allow to be implemented environment specific:

 -   Network (UDP/MDNS)
--   Crypto (to be split out)
+-   Crypto
 -   Storage
 -   Date/Timer
 -   Logger (Default uses "console")
+-   Environment (Process and Configuration handling)

 ## Exported functionality